 September 2016-February 2017

-Seeking an alternative to the competitive atmosphere of art production and exhibition, this project was based on the idea that art should nourish collaboration.
-Against Competition required all artists to propose works themed around mutual aid; those projects were realized by all of the artists collaboratively over the course of a month.
+Seeking an alternative to the competitive atmosphere of art production and exhibition, Against Competition/Towards Mutual Aid was based on the idea that art should nourish collaboration.
+The project required all artists to propose works themed around mutual aid; those projects were realized by the artists collaboratively over the course of a month.

 FOR IMMEDIATE RELEASE: January 2017